aayushker/Foody/README.md

 ## License
 This project is licensed under the [GNU GENERAL PUBLIC LICENSE](LICENSE).

 Happy cooking with Foody!
-If you have any questions, feel free to reach out to reach me at singhaayushker@gmail.com.
+If you have any questions, feel free to reach me at singhaayushker@gmail.com.